rsvp/chess/README.md

 * If you get overly tired from preparations, you will not have enough energy for the tournament.
 * If you make a mistake, do not let your opponent see what you are thinking.
 * If you must accept weak pawns, make sure you are compensated.
+* If you reinforce everywhere, you shall be weak everywhere.
 * If you sacrifice material, make sure that initiative is enduring, or has greater gain later.
 * If you want to succeed, you must brave the risk of failure.
 * If your king is under attack, don't worry about losing a pawn on the queen's side.
+* If your opponent has a bad temper, seek to irritate him.
 * If your opponent has not yet castled, seek a pretext for an offensive on each move.
 * If your opponent offers you a draw, figure out why he thinks he is worse off.
 * Ignore your opponent's threat whenever you can do so with impunity.